pcardotatgit/automation_lab_web_app_LIGHT/README.md

 For anyone who don't want to waste time.

 Download the project into a working directory into your laptop.
 Unzip the dowloaded file and open a terminal console into the project root directory.

-Then
+I created a few bacth files that avoid me to type the full CLI commands.
+Then we just have to run these batch files one after the other.

+So ...:

 - type a
 - then type b
 - then type c

-***Notice :*** I came accros several times to the situation where this c.bat ( which does a pip install -r requirements.txt ) fails.
+**Notice :** I came accros several times to the situation where this c.bat ( which does a pip install -r requirements.txt ) fails.

 Then we have to install the modules one by one as shown bellow